Managing Successful SEO Migrations

 - Merging multiple domain properties together.

-The level of risk and variables change dramatically between the different migration types, as well as variables and nuances in the client’s tech stack, meaning it’s almost impossible to provide an “off-the-shelf” scope.

-In the industry, we hear about migrations going wrong namely when they start to impact the world outside of SEO.
+In the industry, we hear about migrations going wrong, namely when they start to impact the world outside of SEO.

 Losing some traffic and a few rankings isn’t headline news, but businesses closing down stores and laying off staff is.

-Examples of this include the Homebase HTTPS migration (as covered in-depth by Omi Sido here), and the more recent Logojoy to Looka rebrand, which when looking through the eyes of third-party tools show a decrease in ranking keywords of 25,000 (150k to 125k).
+Examples of this include the Homebase HTTPS migration (as covered in-depth by Omi Sido here) and the more recent Logojoy to Looka rebrand, which, when looking through the eyes of third-party tools, shows a decrease in ranking keywords of 25,000 (150k to 125k).

-Scoping an SEO Migration
+Scoping An SEO Migration

-For me, getting the scoping of a migration correct is essential to the success of the migration process as a whole, and avoid situations like this:
+For me, getting the scoping of a migration correct is essential to the success of the migration process as a whole, and important in avoiding situations like this:

 A key part of the scoping and specifications is that it needs to be actionable for both developers and wider stakeholders: